wael757/Task1.Servo-motors/README.md

-2-making the servo motor rotates from 0 to 90 degrees depending on the value of a variable resistor: https://www.tinkercad.com/things/dfSptILFgQ4-task1servomotorvariableresistor/editel?sharecode=Udq1EQPAfJOrZDyn5WGMsoxzT7koKmMhGd0gS8Dut6A
+2-making the servo motor rotates from 0 to 90 degrees dependes on the value of a variable resistor: https://www.tinkercad.com/things/dfSptILFgQ4-task1servomotorvariableresistor/editel?sharecode=Udq1EQPAfJOrZDyn5WGMsoxzT7koKmMhGd0gS8Dut6A